AILab-CVC/UniRepLKNet/README.md

 - [x] PyTorch efficient large-kernel conv implementation
 - [x] ImageNet training code
 - [x] Code and documents of audio, video, point cloud, and time-series tasks
-- [x] Semantic segmentation code, document, and some checkpoints
+- [x] Semantic segmentation code, document, and most checkpoints
-- [ ] Better documentation
-- [ ] All the object detection and semantic segmentation models
+- [x] Object detection code, document, and all the checkpoints
 - [ ] Checkpoints of audio, video, point cloud, and time-series tasks

+The ImageNet, COCO, and ADE20K checkpoints have been released (see the huggingface repo shown below), except the ImageNet-22K pretrained UniRepLKNet-S, and UperNet with UniRepLKNet-XL, which were lost, and we are reproducing them.

 Latest news: fixed a bug, which results from [this commit](https://github.com/AILab-CVC/UniRepLKNet/commit/920b7251ea3d52ab476d0f40ba722db56d9a7e03) on Dec 1st, 2023.
 [Now it is fixed ](https://github.com/AILab-CVC/UniRepLKNet/commit/5349bcee9a8202c62c8c169220f8cc613914baac).
 If you used unireplknet.py after Dec 1st, 2023, please check your code.

-**Star and watch me if you are interested in this project :)**

-**There may be some bugs.
-Please raise an issue if you get one.
-The code will be thoroughly tested in the next several days.**

 ## Code design